 Open programs

 Provides tax deductions for certain depreciating assets used in primary production, including water facilities, fencing assets, fodder storage assets, and horticultural plants.
-The decline in value of these assets is calculated using special rules rather than standard uniform capital allowance principles.
+The decline in value of these assets is calculated using special rules that allow for accelerated depreciation.

 A free, no-obligation service that provides primary producers with access to an independent consultant to review business strategies, analyze financial position, and develop options for resolving underlying debt issues including debt restructure.
 The service includes a comprehensive report on the farm business's past, present, and projected financial position with recommendations.